ApeSwap Finance (BANANA) Trading Up 15.9% Over Last 7 Days

-ApeSwap Finance (BANANA) traded down 2.5% against the US dollar during the 24-hour period ending at 23:00 PM ET on September 12th.
-During the last week, ApeSwap Finance has traded up 15.9% against the US dollar.
-One ApeSwap Finance coin can currently be purchased for approximately $0.45 or 0.00000992 BTC on major exchanges.
-ApeSwap Finance has a total market cap of $47.84 million and approximately $1.27 million worth of ApeSwap Finance was traded on exchanges in the last day.
+ApeSwap Finance (BANANA) traded down 2.5% against the US dollar during the one day period ending at 21:00 PM ET on September 14th.
+One ApeSwap Finance coin can now be purchased for about $0.45 or 0.00000992 BTC on cryptocurrency exchanges.
+Over the last seven days, ApeSwap Finance has traded up 15.9% against the US dollar.
+ApeSwap Finance has a market capitalization of $47.84 million and $1.27 million worth of ApeSwap Finance was traded on exchanges in the last 24 hours.

 - The Web3 Project (WEB3) traded up 213.7% against the dollar and now trades at $517.71 or 0.02213862 BTC.